-When talking about wine, people love to throw around the term ‘complexity’.
+When talking about wine, you'll often hear the term ‘complexity’.
 But what exactly is it, and when you taste it, how do you know you’re tasting it?
-Of course, like beauty, all things subjective will always be in the eye of the beholder.
-But as a rule, a wine is considered to be complex if it offers multiple flavors simultaneously, if it changes over time, and if you can still taste it, long after swallowing.
-I can still taste some wines I tasted years ago…
+It's a subjective question, of course, but as a rule, a wine is considered complex if: it offers multiple flavors simultaneously, it changes over time, and the taste persists after swallowing (aka, the finish).
+I can still taste some wines I drank years ago…

 Where is one most likely to find all of these conditions in one place?
 In the mountains.
 Whether steep or gently rolling, volcanic or granitic, mountains invariably offer elevation, breezes, and weathered soils.
 Yet they are as different from one another as they are alike, and there’s no better way to experience this than by tasting the wines each unique range creates.

-We’ll sample bottles from the Sierra de Gredos, Sierra Foothills, Mount Etna, and the Mosel in Germany, to name a few.
+We’ll likely sample bottles from the Sierra de Gredos, Sierra Foothills, Mount Etna, and the Mosel in Germany, to name a few.
 We’ll taste whites, reds, maybe a rosé?
 Above all, it will be a hunt for complexity.
 We hope you’ll join us.
-As always, an array of beautiful breads and cheeses, all from Murray's Cheese Shop, will be on offer, and paired with the wines.

 - We will meet two times, with each session covering three wines, and lasting for around 75 minutes.
 The $50 registration fee covers both sessions.

 - All classes are recorded, and links are emailed after class, allowing you to view them again later, or to watch any sessions you might miss.